chetnabagwan/Hotel_Booking_System/README.md

 5. Admin can view the rooms details in the hotel (total rooms, status of the rooms.

 Functionalities of Receptionist:
-1.Login into the system
-2.Check-in and Check out
+1.Login into the system and change their default password 2.Check-in and Check out
 3.Billing
-4.Avail the room services(like meals, laundry etc.)